YuukanOO/uniformcss.com/get-started/customization/native-configuration.md

 ---

-#### Theme Variables <div class="inline-block ml-2 px-2 py-1 bg-black radius-xs font-2xs font-600 align-middle color-white uppercase tracking-1">Global</div>
+#### Theme Variables <div class="inline-block ml-2 px-2 py-1 bg-black radius-xs font-2xs font-600 align-middle text-white uppercase tracking-1">Global</div>

 Theme variables are theme specific maps such as breakpoints, colors, and spacing that is used across multiple CSS properties.
 For more about theme variables, visit the **theme section**.